Islandora/documentation/docs/technical-documentation/docs-build.md

 `sudo -H pip install mkdocs-material`

 ## Build and Deploy documentation

+Make sure you have all the submodules:

+`git submodule update --init --recursive`

 Documentation is build by running to the following command in the root of the repository: